al6x/vfs/readme.md

 - same API for different storages (Local FS, SSH, Hadoop, or any other , ...).
 - should work **simultaneously with different storages**.
 - small codebase, easy to understand and extend by others.
-- simple driver implemenation, should be easy to add new storage types (Hadoop DFS, LDAP, Document Oriented DB, In-Memory, ...).
+- simple storage implemenation, should be easy to add new storage types (Hadoop DFS, LDAP, Document Oriented DB, In-Memory, ...).

 # Code samples: